MrGamePLAY1/scratch_detection/README.md

 # 4. Segment the images into different sections
 # 5. Separate the scratches in a folder
 # 6. Separate the non-scratched photos in a folder
-# 7. Trian the model using the images
+# 7. Train the model using the images comparing them to non-scratch